lilnoun1112/theworks/src/blog/2024-07-17-the-effects-of-spatial-sound-on-human-wellbeing.md

 title: The Effects of Spatial Sound on Human Wellbeing
 tags: White paper
 featured: false
-preview: The emerging research into spatial sound as a medium, in conjunction with recent technical developments in spatial sound processing and acoustic holography, provides a new field of study that may further the understanding of the principles of sound wave propagation and how to make use of its potential effects on human wellbeing.
+preview: Emerging research into spatial sound furthers our understanding of the principles of sound wave propagation and its potential effects on human wellbeing.
-image: /img/soundwaves-01.jpg
+image: /img/image-2.jpg
 fullarticle: https://osf.io/udsjy
 ---
 **Authors:** Paul Oomen, Rona Geffen, Daniela Gentile.